-EBD permits an employee to insure his/her spouse through the PSELHIP when the employee's spouse is a state employee or a public school employee.
+2 EBD permits an employee to insure his/her spouse through the PSELHIP when the employee's spouse is a state employee or a public school employee.

-The Missouri School Boards Association has an excellent document containing more information on variable hour employees, selecting a measurement method, and setting up procedures for calculating hours.
+3 The Missouri School Boards Association has an excellent document containing more information on variable hour employees, selecting a measurement method, and setting up procedures for calculating hours.
 The document can be found at http://arsba.org/policy-resources.

-The start date of the employment contract is important because it triggers the start of the sixty (60) days the employee has to elect coverage.
+4 The start date of the employment contract is important because it triggers the start of the sixty (60) days the employee has to elect coverage.

 Our understanding is that EBD will use the date the employee is entered into APSCN to determine the start and end dates of the sixty (60) day period.
-The date an employee should be entered into APSCN as having been hired is the first date the employee's contract covers; for example:
+The date an employee should be entered into APSCN as having been hired is the first date the employee's contract covers rather than the date the board voted to employ the individual; for example:

-The start date for an employee whose contract is from July 1 to June 30 would be July 1 even if the employee is not required to report for duty until a later date.
 The employee has a 190 day contract with a first day of duty of Aug.7th and runs through May 29th.
 The start date is August 7th.

-Qualifying Status Change Events include: change in number of dependents due to birth, adoption, death, or loss of eligibility due to age; change in marital status due to marriage, death, divorce, legal separation, or annulment; change in employment status; and loss or gain of group coverage.
+5 Qualifying Status Change Events include: change in number of dependents due to birth, adoption, death, or loss of eligibility due to age; change in marital status due to marriage, death, divorce, legal separation, or annulment; change in employment status; and loss or gain of group coverage.
 EBD requires supporting documentation of the qualifying status change event be attached to the application for a change in coverage.

-A consumer-driven health plan option is a health insurance plan that qualifies as a high deductable health plan.
-Currently, the PSELHIP plans that qualify as consumerdriven health plans are the Classic and Basic Plans.
+6 A consumer-driven health plan option is a health insurance plan that qualifies as a high deductable health plan.
+Currently, the PSELHIP plans that qualify as consumer-driven health plans are the Classic and Basic Plans.
 Districts may satisfy the training requirement by allowing a representative from the EBD's list of approved venders to speak with the district's employees.

-The amount for the minimum contribution rate is set forth in A.C.A. § 6-17-1117(a)(1).
-Districts may be required to pay above the minimum contribution amount if the district gives a raise to the base minimum teacher salary by the same percentage as the increase to the salary; the exceptions to this are:
+7 The amount for the minimum contribution rate is set forth in A.C.A. § 6-17-1117(a)(1).
+Districts may be required to pay above the minimum contribution amount if the district gives a raise to the base minimum teacher salary.
+The district would then have to increase the contribution rate by the same percentage as the increase to the base minimum teacher salary; the exceptions to this are: